 - A driver of a golf cart must also possess a valid driver license and follow the same traffic laws as cars, including observing regulatory signs and using directional or hand signals when making turns and stops.

 *So, what exactly does “operated in compliance with” our master-planned community mean?
-In Stonebridge Ranch, this means that only resident golfers may operate their golf carts on public roadways (importantly, including on 40 mph streets) if:
+In Stonebridge Ranch, this means that residents may operate their golf carts on public roadways–importantly for golfers accessing the courses, this includes on 40 mph streets–when:

 - The driver possesses a valid driver’s license.